hadronized/luminance-rs/docs/design.md

 ## Shaders

-Shaders are a group of resources gathering two big concepts:
+Shaders are a group of resources gathering a couple of concepts:

 - Shader stages.
 - Shader programs.
+- Shader uniforms.
+- Shader data.

 ### Shader stages